Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteer work or internships
+- Give examples of any experience you’ve gained from volunteering or through internships

-- Note any achievements or responsibilities you took on during these roles.
+- Be sure to highlight any accomplishments or responsibilities you took on in these roles

 References: